AnnieCannons/intro-to-programming-06-2023/syllabus/readme.md

 8. Lay out a web page using CSS Flexbox.
 9. Lay out a web page using CSS Grid.

+Resources for self-guided learning:

+- [The "CSS Grid & Flexbox" course on Frontend Masters](https://frontendmasters.com/courses/css-grid-flexbox-v2/) is an in-depth and project-based approach to learning the layout tools.

 #### JavaScript

 ##### JavaScript Basics